 Governor Abbott Appoints Four To Council On Cardiovascular Disease And Stroke

-Governor Greg Abbott has appointed E’Loria Simon-Campbell, Ph.D. to the Council on Cardiovascular Disease and Stroke for a term set to expire on February 1, 2019.
-Additionally, the Governor appointed Janet Hall and reappointed Neal Rutledge, M.D. and Kyle Sheets, M.D. for terms set to expire on February 1, 2023.
-The council is charged with developing an effective and resource‐efficient plan to reduce the morbidity, mortality and economic burden of cardiovascular disease and stroke in the State of Texas.
+Governor Greg Abbott has appointed Remedios “Remmy” Perez Morris to the Council on Cardiovascular Disease and Stroke for a term set to expire on February 1, 2025.
+Additionally, the Governor appointed Oscar Aguilar, M.D. and Alberto Maud, M.D. and reappointed Janet Hall Hewlett for terms set to expire on February 1, 2029.
+The Council is charged with developing an effective and resource‐efficient plan to reduce the morbidity, mortality, and economic burden of cardiovascular disease and stroke in Texas.

-Janet Hall of Florence is a regional vice president with Sodexo Healthcare Services.
+Janet Hall Hewlett of Florence is recently retired as regional vice president for Sodexo Healthcare Services.
 She is a member of the Texas Academy of Nutrition, American Academy of Nutrition, SEED – Sustainability Coalition, and the Daughters of the American Revolution.
 She previously served on the Texas State Board of Examiners for Dietitians.
-She is a registered, licensed dietitian and serves as chair of the Texas Advisory Board for Dietitians.
-Hall received a Bachelor of Science in food and nutrition from Texas Tech University.
+She is a registered and licensed dietitian and serves as the presiding officer of the Texas Advisory Board for Dietitians.
+Hall received a Bachelor of Science in Food and Nutrition from Texas Tech University.a